MattyMyers22/portfolio_etl/README.md

 * Load into database

 ## Orchestration
-* Set up venv to create and activate from script
+* Set up venv to create and activate from bash script
-* Using .sh or .ps1?
 * Work towards Airflow